DylanPlemmons/ENC4265/reflective_blogs.md

 I spoke with the [Movie Critic Bot](https://box.boodle.ai/a/role-moviecritic) from BoodleBox.
 The purpose of the bot is to discuss movies with the user, explaining the themes and plots behind each film.
 The chatbot functions exactly how it is described and provides examples of movies and then discusses the movie and providing its thoughts and take aways from the movie.
 The chat bot was very easy to use, one thing that made it easy to talk with it is it provided additional questions for me at the end of each of its responses.
 This allowed me and the bot to continue talking about different movies, what we enjoyed about them, the themes, and providing me with additional movies to watch.
 Talking with the bot has provided me with new movies to watch that it believes I would enjoy based off my favorite movies and why I like the movies.

 **AI Statement**: Only spell check was used to improve the writing on this assignment.

+# AI Resume Revision
+Prompt: Upload your resume (without your address, phone number, and email) to a generative AI tool of your choice.
+Ask it what position you are best suited for, then ask it to revise your resume to make it more appealing to a future employer in your ideal field. **Post:** A summary of the suggested changes and a reflection.
+What did it do?
+What did you learn?

+I uploaded my resume to Claude 3.7 Sonnet and asked which position suited me best based on my resume.
+The response was positions in network operations and IT infrastructure management.
+I then asked it to revise my resume for network operation and cybersecurity analyst positions.
+Some of the changes it made to my resume include rewriting the professional summary to focus on security and troubleshooting abilities.
+Claude also strengthened my job descriptions by adding quantifiable statistics and also included specific wording for security focused jobs.
+It also recommended adding a projects and additional experience section that could include any cybersecurity capture the flag competitions or home projects.
+Some things I learned from the AI is to add specific wording and details that are specific to the job role I am looking to achieve.
+In the case of my resume it added security specific and network operation skills and responsibilities.

+**AI Statement**: Claude 3.7 Sonnet was used during the assignment to revise my resume.
+Spell check was used to improve the writing on this assignment.